 Hours: 6:00 to 18:00 Closed: No closing days Admission: 400 yen

 Kiyomizudera is one of Japan's most popular temples.
 It stands in the wooded hills of eastern Kyoto and offers visitors a nice view over the city from its famous wooden terrace.
 The busy approach to the temple is lined by dozens of shops and restaurants that have been catering to pilgrims and tourists for centuries.

 Hours: 9:00 to 17:30 Closed: No closing days Fee: 600 yen

 Kodaiji Temple was constructed in 1605 in memory of Toyotomi Hideyoshi by the great political leader's wife.
 It features temple halls, gravel and landscape gardens, teahouses and a bamboo grove.

 Yasaka Pagoda, the last remnant of Hokanji Temple, is one of the most visible and recognizable landmarks in the Higashiyama District.
-Visitors may climb up the inside of the five story pagoda, which is a rare opportunity as most pagoda can only be viewed from the outside.
+The interior of the pagoda is occasionally open to visitors, which is a rare opportunity as most pagoda can only be viewed from the outside.

 Hours: Always open Closed: No closing days Fee: Free

 Yasaka Shrine, host to the Gion Matsuri, is one of Kyoto's most popular shrines and is located at the eastern end of Shijo-dori next to Maruyama Park.
 The shrine's hanging lanterns are lit every night after dark.